On Uniqueness And Existence of Conformally Compact Einstein Metrics with Homogeneous Conformal Infinity. II: Introduction

-Notice that the uniqueness result and the existence result here should also hold for the conformal infinity $(\mathbb{S}^{15}, [\hat{g}])$ with $\hat{g}$ a $\text{Spin}(9)$-invariant metric by similar argument, and in the system of ODEs obtained there are only two unknown functions.
+The uniqueness and the existence results are extended to the case when the conformal infinity $(\mathbb{S}^{15}, [\hat{g}])$ with $\hat{g}$ a $\text{Spin}(9)$-invariant metric in the appendix, see Theorem \ref{thm_someSpinmetric} and Theorem \ref{thm_someSpinmetric1}, and in the system of ODEs obtained there are only two unknown functions.

+Remark that recently, in \cite{CGQ}\cite{CGJQ}, the authors obtained uniqueness of CCE metric for general prescribed conformal infinity data which is close to the round $n$-sphere, which is based on a compactness argument for the Fefferman-Graham conformal compactification metrics in this situation.
+Our approach here for the conformal infinity which is homogeneous spheres is completely different from theirs, and shows a possibility for the uniqueness of CCE metrics which the prescribed conformal infinity is not that close to the round sphere.
+In \cite{Chi}, the author obtained a relatively general existence result of CCE metrics with conformal infinity $(\mathbb{S}^{4k+3}, [\hat{g}])$ with $\hat{g}$ $\text{Sp}(k+1)$-invariant by solving a dynamic system starting from the interior, but due to the complexity of the behavior of the system at infinity he could not determine precisely the conformal class $[\hat{g}]$.

 The organization of the paper is as follows.
 In Section \ref{Sect:preliminary}, we present a two-point boundary value problem of the system of ODEs $(\ref{equn_SpnEinstein01})-(\ref{equn_SpnBV01})$ deformed from the boundary value problem of the Einstein equations and list some results about CCE manifolds used in this paper.
 In Section \ref{section4}, we start with the monotonicity of $y_1$ and $y_i-y_j$ with $2\leq i < j \leq 4$, see Lemma \ref{lem_monotonicitySpn01}.
-After that, we give uniform upper bound and lower bound of the solutions, see Corollary \ref{cor_Spnboundivd}.
-And hence we can then follow the estimate in \cite{Li2}.
+After that, we give uniform upper bound and lower bound of the solutions, see Corollary \ref{cor_Spnboundivd}, and hence we can then follow the estimate in \cite{Li2}.
 Using the Einstein equations, we then obtain an a priori estimate of the solution away from $x=1$ (see Lemma \ref{lem_Spnuniformests301}), and with the aid of the uniform bound of $\sup_M|W|_g$ when $g$ is non-positively curved we obtain the $C^2$ estimate of the solution away from $x=0$ (see Lemma \ref{lem_SpnyiboundrightGB}).
 A direct continuity argument gives the existence result in Theorem \ref{thm_someSpnmetric}, based on the a priori estimate and Graham-Lee and Lee's perturbation result.

 In Section \ref{sect_Spnsolutionestimates}, we consider the special case $(\ref{equn_Spn1Einstein01})-(\ref{equn_Spn1BV01})$ with the unknown functions $y_1$ and $y_2$ when $\hat{g}$ is $\text{Sp}(k+1)\times \text{Sp}(1)$ invariant.
 Lemma \ref{lem_Spn1monotonicityt1} shows that for $\sup_M|W|_g$ relatively small, $y_2$ is still monotone, and the argument on the existence and uniqueness of the solutions for the given $\text{SU}(k+1)$ invariant conformal infinity in \cite{Li2} still holds here.
 In Section \ref{section5}, we consider the special case $(\ref{equn_Spn2Einstein01})-(\ref{equn_Spn2BV01})$ with the unknown functions $y_1,y_2$ and $y_3$ when $\hat{g}$ is $\text{Sp}(k+1)\times \text{SU}(1)$ invariant.
 It is pointed in Lemma \ref{lem_Spn2monotonicityt1t22} that $y_2$ is not monotone on $x\in[0,1]$ in general, but a uniform control of the solution by the initial data still holds when $\sup_M|W|_g$ is relatively small.